top of page

 4. Is management allocating capital efficiently and in the interest of minority investors?

-When we find an opportunity with an attractive risk / reward profile, we rank this opportunity with existing positions in the portfolio and those that we see in the wider market before making an investment decision.
+When I find an opportunity with an attractive risk/reward profile, I rank this opportunity with existing positions in the portfolio and those seen in the wider market before making an investment decision.

-The portfolio is highly concentrated, and five stocks frequently make up 80% of the assets.
+The portfolio is highly concentrated, with five stocks frequently making up 80% of the assets.

 Joel Greenblatt.jpg